 For much of recorded history, the individual had no standing in the international legal arena.
 They were considered citizens and under the exclusive control of the States.
 The leading modern case establishing the limits of private individuals in international law is the Danzig Railway Officials case.
 (Jurisdiction of the Courts of Danzig, PCIJ, Advisory Opinion (1928)).
 The opinion states, in part, that international agreements cannot create direct rights and obligations for individuals but that these agreements may provide for definite rules creating individual rights and obligations enforceable by the national courts of the signatory.

-In the post-World War II era, however, the individual has accrued rights and incurred responsibilities in international law, particularly in human rights law.
-The rules of conflict, such as the Geneva and Hague Conventions and prohibitions against crimes against humanity, genocide, torture, and terrorism, extend to both nation-States and individuals.
+However, in the post-World War II era, the individual has accrued rights and responsibilities in international law, particularly human rights law.
+The rules of conflict, such as the Geneva and Hague Conventions and prohibitions against crimes against humanity, genocide, torture, and terrorism, extend to nation-states and individuals.
 The Nuremberg Trials pierced the historical defense of the individual as a state actor and extended international law to the individual.

-The trend continues toward the protection and enhancement of human rights and liberties through the international justice system.
-While the ability to enforce is limited and generally set by treaty, the fact that millennia of legal precedent is collapsing in favor of individual human rights over States rights must not be overlooked.
-While this trend is often bemoaned in the United States as a spread of Federalism over State sovereignty, this trend is a global one and represents the emergence of a new locus of governance at the individual, focusing on individual rights and duties.
+The trend continues toward protecting and enhancing human rights and liberties through the international justice system.
+While the ability to enforce is limited and generally set by treaty, the fact that millennia of legal precedent collapses in favor of individual human rights over State’s rights must not be overlooked.
+While this trend is often lamented in the United States as a spread of Federalism over State sovereignty, this trend is a global one and represents the emergence of a new locus of governance at the individual, focusing on individual rights and duties.